portworx/px-docs/HOW_TO_DOCS.md

 ## AMP Version

 There is an AMP version of the documentation which is effectively a drop in replacement for the `page.html` layout.
-When you wish to generate the AMP documentation, you must replace the `page.html` file in `_layouts/` with `amp.html` - this process may change in the future.
+When you wish to generate the AMP documentation manually (production generation and deployment is automated), you must replace the `page.html` file in `_layouts/` with `amp.html` - this process may change in the future.

 Documentation for AMP is built using Travis and is pushed to the `portworx/px-docs-amp` repository on Github.
 This repository is accessible at [https://docs-amp.portworx.com/](https://docs-amp.portworx.com/).